They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 On Friday, one day after the District assured residents that government-backed help was forthcoming, most of the families — who learned of the evacuation notice two weeks ago — said they still had no idea where they would go amid the raging pandemic and ongoing uncertainty over the fate of their homes and finances.

-“We knocked and banged and the city is finally at least acknowledging us, we went so long without even being responded to,” said Brown, who was told by multiple contractors her home never should have passed inspection.
+“We knocked and banged, and the city is finally at least acknowledging us; we went so long without even being responded to,” said Brown, who was told by multiple contractors her home never should have passed inspection.
 “I know in my heart that if they had reacted sooner, it wouldn’t have been this far gone.”

 ‘Uninhabitable’